Do you need $1000 for materials in your classroom?

 Focus: Student Mathematicians in Action

-Thank you to all the speakers and participants that helped to make the this years conference a great success!
+Thank you to all the speakers and participants that helped to make this years conference a great success!
 It was a day of learning and celebrating, highlighted by a keynote by the amazing Dr. Maggie McGatha.
 Check out the blog for more reflections!

 FOR YOUR CALENDAR: Next year's Conference will be November 5th, 2016